So, you’ve got the job of your dreams and you’re so excited about your first day that you can’t fall asleep.

 Another way to enjoy a peaceful sleep is to use pills.
 The modern market can offer you hundreds of sleep aids that won’t make you dizzy the morning after and that are devoid of habit-forming mechanisms.

 Melatonin pills contain a lab-made analog of your sleep hormone and can boost its production, which will help you fall asleep in minutes.
-Melatonin balances the circadian rhythms and provides relaxation for the brain and the body.
+These pills balances the circadian rhythms and provides relaxation for the brain and the body.

 Glycine is an amino acid with potent sleep-promoting properties.
 In particular, it can increase the amount of NREM sleep and cool your down, which boosts melatonin production.
 Moreover, deep NREM sleep is more restorative, so you will wake up with a fresh head.